The Greenbrier Companies: The Greenbrier Companies

 By the early 1990s, the company's sales and profits increased dramatically due to an increase in North American rail freight development and transportation needs.
 The company went public in 1994 and, in 1995, acquired TrentonWorks, another rail freight rolling stock manufacturing facility in Nova Scotia, Canada.
 The TrentonWorks facility closed in 2007 as a result of unfavorable exchange rates and lower operating costs in Mexico.

 In 1991, Greenbrier established its rail services division, adding to its maintenance and refurbishment capabilities.

 In 1998, the company acquired Polish railcar manufacturer Wagony Świdnica.
 The same year, Greenbrier formed a joint venture with Bombardier Inc. in a former Concarril facility located in Sahagún, Mexico.
 In 2004, Bombardier's stake in the venture was acquired; the operation now goes by Greenbrier Sahagún.

-Between 2006 and 2008, the company bought several rolling stock equipment companies, including the addition of Greenbrier GIMSA.
-The joint venture was formed in Mexico in 2006 with Grupo Industrial Monclova.
+Between 2006 and 2008, the company bought several rolling stock equipment companies.
+In 2006, Greenbrier formed the joint venture GIMSA in Mexico with Grupo Industrial Monclova.

 In December 2012, Carl Icahn made an offer to purchase Greenbrier for $20 a share, which represented a 5.4% premium to Greenbrier's stock price at that time.
 His offer was rejected.

 In response to growing safety concerns surrounding increasing levels of hazardous tank car shipments, in 2014 Greenbrier introduced the “Tank Car of the Future,” a new generation of tank cars featuring safety enhancements that were adopted by PHMSA as part of a new industry standard, the DOT-117 tank car.
 The company led the award-winning Safer Tank Cars Now campaign, which is still archived in the Library of Congress.